 - Paresthesias.
 These are characterized by sensory symptoms of odd, tingling sensations or pins and needles feelings in your lips, tongue, fingers and feet.

 - Loss of consciousness with convulsions (grand mal seizures).

-- Malformation of the teeth, affecting their shape and size.
+- Malformation of the teeth, affecting dental enamel and roots.